Taking Dashboards from Good to Great With Tableau Custom Color PalettesBy: CoEnterprise | September 30, 2015

 We are entering the season of color themed dashboards: football stats, Halloween costumes, Thanksgiving menus, Christmas wish lists.
 I hope you’ll be able to put this into immediate use and start to set apart your dashboards through design elements such as custom colors.
 Below are a few extra sample of color palettes I’ve pulled from photographs as well as alternative links to get you started if you are missing inspiration.
 Enjoy!

 Want to take your Tableau projects to the next level?
-Learn more about how our experts can help grow your skills today.
+Learn more about how our data analytics experts can help grow your skills today.

 Helping you viz smarter, one Tuesday at a time.